zhoulaifu/xsat/README.md

 ```bash
 $ python test_benchmarks.py
 ```
 This command  tests Xsat on a suite of the 34 benchmarks used in the [paper, table 1](http://zhoulaifu.com/wp-content/papercite-data/pdf/xsat.pdf).
 To test only a subset of these benchmarks, use `python test_benchmarks.py --quick <n>` where `n` is a positive integer.
 With n = 10, the command  tests the 10th, 20th and 30th benchmark of the suite.

+We have tested Xsat on Mac OS and Linux.